Towards an open-source model for data and metadata standards

 Other Formats

-Recent progress in machine learning and artificial intelligence promises to advance research and understanding across a wide range of fields and activities.
+Progress in machine learning and artificial intelligence promises to advance research and understanding across a wide range of fields and activities.
 In tandem, increased awareness of the importance of open data for reproducibility and scientific transparency is making inroads in fields that have not traditionally produced large publicly available datasets.
 Data sharing requirements from publishers and funders, as well as from other stakeholders, have also created pressure to make datasets with research and/or public interest value available through digital repositories.
 However, to make the best use of existing data, and facilitate the creation of useful future datasets, robust, interoperable and usable standards need to evolve and adapt over time.
 The open-source development model provides significant potential benefits to the process of standard creation and adaptation.
-In particular, the development and adaptation of standards can use long-standing socio-technical processes that have been key to managing the development of software, and allow incorporating broad community input into the formulation of these standards.
-By adhering to open-source standards to formal descriptions (e.g., by implementing schemata for standard specification, and/or by implementing automated standard validation), processes such as automated testing and continuous integration, which have been important in the development of open-source software, can be adopted in defining data and metadata standards as well.
-Similarly, open-source governance provides a range of stakeholders a voice in the development of standards, potentially enabling use cases and concerns that would not be taken into account in a top-down model of standards development.
-On the other hand, open-source models carry unique risks that need to be incorporated into the process.
+In particular, data and meta-data standards can use long-standing technical and socio-technical processes that have been key to managing the development of software, and which allow incorporating broad community input into the formulation of these standards.
+On the other hand, open-source models carry unique risks that need to be considered.
+This report surveys existing open-source standards development, addressing these benefits and risks.
+It outlines recommendations for standards developers, funders and other stakeholders on the path to robust, interoperable and usable open-source data and metadata standards.

 Data-intensive discovery has become an important mode of knowledge production across many research fields and it is having a significant and broad impact across all of society.
 This is becoming increasingly salient as recent developments in machine learning and artificial intelligence (AI) promise to increase the value of large, multi-dimensional, heterogeneous data sources.
 Coupled with these new machine learning techniques, these datasets can help us understand everything from the cellular operations of the human body, through business transactions on the internet, to the structure and history of the universe.
 However, the development of new machine learning methods and data-intensive discovery more generally depends on Findability, Accessibility, Interoperability and Reusability (FAIR) of data (Wilkinson et al. 2016) as well as metadata (Musen 2022).
 One of the main mechanisms through which the FAIR principles are promoted is the development of standards for data and metadata.
 Standards can vary in the level of detail and scope, and encompass such things as file formats for the storage of certain data types, schemas for databases that organize data, ontologies to describe and organize metadata in a manner that connects it to field-specific meaning, as well as mechanisms to describe provenance of analysis products.

 Because data collection is centralized, standards to collect and store HEP data have been established and the adoption of these standards in data analysis has high penetration (Basaglia et al. 2023).
 A top-down approach is taken so that within every large collaboration, standards are enforced, and this adoption is centrally managed.
-Access to raw data is essentially impossible because of its large volume, and making it publicly available is both technically very hard and potentially ill-advised.
+Access to raw data is essentially impossible because of its large volume, and making it publicly available would be technically very difficult.
 Therefore, analysis tools are tuned specifically to the standards of the released data.
 Incentives to use the standards are provided by funders that require data management plans that specify how the data is shared (i.e., in a standards-compliant manner).

 In contrast to the previously-mentioned fields, Neuroscience has traditionally been a “cottage industry”, where individual labs have generated experimental data designed to answer specific experimental questions.
 While this model still exists, the field has also seen the emergence of new modes of data production that focus on generating large shared datasets designed to answer many different questions, more akin to the data generated in large astronomy data collection efforts (Koch and Clay Reid 2012).
 This change has been brought on through a combination of technical advances in data acquisition techniques, which now generate large and very high-dimensional/information-rich datasets, cultural changes, which have ushered in new norms of transparency and reproducibility, and funding initiatives that have encouraged this kind of data collection.
 However, because these changes are recent relative to the other cases mentioned above, standards for data and metadata in neuroscience have been prone to adopt many elements of modern OSS development.
 Two salient examples in neuroscience are the Neurodata Without Borders file format for neurophysiology data (Rübel et al. 2022) and the Brain Imaging Data Structure (BIDS) standard for neuroimaging data (Gorgolewski et al. 2016).
 BIDS in particular owes some of its success to the adoption of OSS development mechanisms (Poldrack et al. 2024).
 For example, small changes to the standard are managed through the GitHub pull request mechanism; larger changes are managed through a BIDS Enhancement Proposal (BEP) process that is directly inspired by the Python programming language community’s Python Enhancement Proposal procedure, which is used to introduce new ideas into the language.
 Though the BEP mechanism takes a slightly different technical approach, it tries to emulate the open-ended and community-driven aspects of Python development to accept contributions from a wide range of stakeholders and tap a broad base of expertise.

 Another interesting use case for open-source standards is community/citizen science.
-This approach, which has grown in the last 20 years, has many benefits for both the research field that harnesses the energy of non-scientist members of the community to engage with scientific data, as well as to the community members themselves who can draw both knowledge and pride in their participation in the scientific endeavor.
+An early example of this approach is OpenStreetMap (https://www.openstreetmap.org), which allows users to contribute to the project development with code and data and freely use the maps and other related geospatial datasets.
+But this example is not unique.
+Overall, this approach has grown in the last 20 years and has been adopted in many different fields.
+It has many benefits for both the research field that harnesses the energy of non-scientist members of the community to engage with scientific data, as well as to the community members themselves who can draw both knowledge and pride in their participation in the scientific endeavor.
 It is also recognized that unique broader benefits are accrued from this mode of scientific research, through the inclusion of perspectives and data that would not otherwise be included.
 To make data accessible to community scientists, and to make the data collected by community scientists accessible to professional scientists, it needs to be provided in a manner that can be created and accessed without specialized instruments or specialized knowledge.
 Here, standards are needed to facilitate interactions between an in-group of expert researchers who generate and curate data and a broader set of out-group enthusiasts who would like to make meaningful contributions to the science.
 This creates a particularly stringent constraint on transparency and simplicity of standards.
 Creating these standards in a manner that addresses these unique constraints can benefit from OSS tools, with the caveat that some of these tools require additional expertise.
 For example, if the standard is developed using git/GitHub for versioning, this would require learning the complex and obscure technical aspects of these system that are far from easy to adopt, even for many professional scientists.

 While open-source standards benefit from the technical and social aspects of OSS, these tools and practices are associated with risks that need to be mitigated.

-Open-source standards often entail an inherent gap in both interest and ability to engage with the technical details undergirding standards and their development between the core developers of the standard and the users of the standard, which are members of the broader research field to which the standard pertains.
+Open-source standards often entail an inherent gap between the core developers of the standard and the users of the standard.
+The former may be possess higher ability to engage with the technical details undergirding standards and their development, while the latter still have a high level of interest as members of the broader research field to which the standard pertains.
 This gap, in and of itself, creates friction on the path to broad adoption and best utilization of the standards.
 In extreme cases, the interests of researchers and standards developers may even seem at odds, as developers implement sophisticated mechanisms to automate the creation and validation of the standard or advocate for more technically advanced mechanisms for evolving the standard.
 These advanced capabilities offer more robust development practices and consistency in cases where the standards are complex and elaborate.
 They can also ease the maintenance burden of the standard.
-On the other hand, they may end up leaving potential users sidelined in the development of the standard, and limiting their ability to provide feedback about the practical implications of changes to the standards.
-One example of this (already mentioned above in Section 3) is the use of git/GitHub for versioning of standards documents.
+On the other hand, they may end up leaving potential experimental researchers and data providers sidelined in the development of the standard, and limiting their ability to provide feedback about the practical implications of changes to the standards.
+One example of this (already mentioned above in Section 2) is the use of git/GitHub for versioning of standards documents.
 This sets a high bar for participation in standards development for researchers in fields of research in which git/GitHub have not yet had significant adoption as tools of day-to-day computational practice.
 At the same time, it provides clarity and robustness for standards developers communities that are well-versed in these tools.

 Another layer of potential mismatches arises when a more complex set of stakeholders needs to be considered.
 For example, the Group on Earth Observations (GEO) is a network that aims to coordinate decision making around satellite missions and to standardize the data that results from these missions.
 Because this group involves a range of different stakeholders, including individuals who more closely understand potential legal issues and researchers who are better equipped to evaluate technical and domain questions, communication is slower and hindered.
 As the group aims to move forward by consensus, these communication difficulties can slow down progress.
 This is just an example, which exemplifies the many cases in which OSS process which strives for consensus can slow progress.